 The woman drove towards a nearby caravan yelling for help.
-Matika picked up a shovel and smashed the rear and side windows.
+Matika picking up a shovel and smashed the back and side windows.

-He smashed the driver's window, got into the vehicle and pushed the woman into the passenger's seat.
+The attack smashed the driver's window, allowing Matika to gain access, who pushed the woman into the passenger's seat.

-The woman opened the passenger's side door and let her dog escape but Matika grabbed her hair to stop her from getting out of the car.
+The woman managed to open the passenger's side door and let her dog escape but Matika grabbing her hair to stop her from getting out of the car.

 While she was on the ground he stomped on her face twice with full force, and then kicked dirt into her face.